keptn/keptn.github.io/content/docs/concepts/quality_gates/index.md

 A service-level indicator is a *"carefully defined quantitative measure of some aspect of the level of service that is provided"* (as defined in the [Site-Reliability Engineering Book](https://landing.google.com/sre/sre-book/chapters/service-level-objectives/)).

 An example of an SLI is the *response time* (also named request latency), which is the indicator of how long it takes for a request to respond with an answer.
 Other prominent SLIs are *error rate* (or failure rate), and throughput.
 Keptn defines all SLIs in a dedicated [sli.yaml](../../0.18.x/reference/files/sli/)  file to make SLIs reusable within several quality gates.

+By default, SLIs are defined at the project level but they can also be defined for a specific stage or service within a stage.
+See the [SLI reference page](../../0.19.x/reference/files/sli) for details.

 ## What is a Service-Level Objective (SLO)?